patrickwhite256/glados/README.md

 To-do
 -----
-- Add in signal hooks so GLaDOS can get events from other processes
 - Better error handling of crashing plugins
 - More restrictive sending of messages
 - Move away from SQLite